hearmeneigh/dataset-rising/README.md

 ```

 ### 4. Select Images For a Dataset
+When you're confident that the selectors are producing the right kind of samples, it's time to select the posts for
-When you're ready to build a dataset, use `pick` to select posts from the database and store them in a JSONL file.
+building a dataset.
+Use `pick` to select posts from the database and store them in a JSONL file.

 ```bash
 cd <dataset-rising>/database